The History of the New Testament Scriptures.

 Revelation P47 Sin.
 A

-The dating of these manuscripts is possible because a German pastor by the name of Adolf Deissmann published a rather innocent sounding book titled Bible Studies in 1895.
-Deissmann was reading scraps of papyrus found in 2,000 year old Egyptian garbage dumps.
-These papyri did not contain scripture but were private letters, business transactions, receipts and marriage contracts that were dated.
-The grammar and vocabulary contained in the papyri had unique features which were compared and matched with the undated scripture papyri.
+The dating of these manuscripts is possible because in 1895, a German pastor by the name of Adolf Deissmann published a rather innocent-sounding book titled Bible Studies.
+Deissmann was reading scraps of papyrus found in 2,000-year old Egyptian garbage dumps.
+These papyri did not contain Scripture but were private letters, business transactions, receipts, and marriage contracts that were dated.
+The grammar and vocabulary contained in the papyri had unique features that were compared and matched with the undated Scripture papyri.

 All of the Egyptian manuscripts above are of poor quality with scribal errors of all sorts.
-They are poor copies with more than 5,000 changes as compared to the Byzantine manuscripts.
-Most of these changes are deletions with verses and entire books missing.
-Many verses are modified and the reading does not make a complete thought or simple logic.
+They are poor copies with more than 5,000 changes compared to the Byzantine manuscripts.
+Most of these changes are deletions, with verses and entire books missing.
+Many verses are modified, and the reading does not make a complete thought or simple logic.
 The only writing from the Apostle Paul is the book of Romans.
 There are more than 3,000 variants in the Gospels between the Codex Alexandrinus (A) and the Codex Vaticanus (B).
 Their lack of agreement reduces their reliability even further.
-One Bible text researcher has called this difference the 3,000 lies.
+One Bible text researcher has called this difference "the 3,000 lies."

 These manuscripts are believed to have been saved because they were stored away or discarded by the Gnostics, who were later purged from the Roman Catholic Church in the 2nd century.
-The first anti-Gnostic writer was St. Justin Martyr (d. c.
-165).
+The first anti-Gnostic writer was St. Justin Martyr (AD 100–165).
 The full purging took place over many centuries until the Roman Catholic Church declared Gnosticism as heresy.
-The older Egyptian manuscripts are not necessarily in agreement with the original scriptures.
+The older Egyptian manuscripts are not necessarily in agreement with the original Scriptures.
 Nobody knows.
 A manuscript cannot be declared more accurate simply because of its age.
-This is a common error made by student of Christian history.
+This is a common error made by students of Christian history.
 On the other hand, the Byzantine Greek manuscripts were in constant use as the early Christian church grew.
 Older Byzantine manuscripts were discarded because of wear and replaced with new copies.

 Gnosticism was an esoteric religious movement that flourished and spread to Egypt during the 2nd and 3rd centuries A.D.
-They presented a major challenge to orthodox Christianity.
-Most Gnostic sects professed Christianity, but their belief sharply diverged from those of the majority of Christians in the early church.
+It presented a major challenge to orthodox Christianity.
+Most Gnostic sects professed Christianity, but their beliefs sharply diverged from those of the majority of Christians in the early church.
 It is believed that the Gnostics butchered the Greek text with these 5,000 changes, which are mostly deletions.
 The Gnostics can be identified because the deletions match their theology.
-The Gnostics were a group that did not believe:
+The Gnostics did not believe:

 In 1945 an Egyptian peasant found 12 codices containing more than 50 Coptic Gnostic writings near Naj'Hammadi, Egypt.
 It has been determined that these codices were copied in the 4th century in the monasteries of the region.
 It is not known whether the monks were Gnostics, were attracted by the ascetic nature of the writings, or had assembled the writings as a study in heresy.
 The evidence is clear that the Gnostics had a major influence in writing the Alexandrian manuscripts of the Egyptian region.